top of page

 The noun 'paucity' has its etymological origins in Latin.
 It is derived from the Latin word 'paucus,' which means 'few' or 'little.'
 The suffix '-ity' in English is used to form abstract nouns indicating a state or quality.
 Therefore, when we examine the etymology of 'paucity,' it essentially conveys the state or quality of being few or little.
 The term emphasizes the idea of scarcity or shortage, as well as a lack of abundance or resources.
 When we refer to a 'paucity' of something, we are highlighting its limited or insufficient quantity.
 This etymological origin aligns perfectly with the modern usage of 'paucity' to describe a deficiency or insufficiency in terms of numbers, resources, or abundance.

-Quiz: Find the meaning of the noun paucity:
+Find the correct meaning of the noun paucity:

 Try Again!